L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 All the ai-facing functions are in the combined_functions.py - most of the work on the app was spent on getting the prompts (kind of) right.

 This app needs an openai api key.
-It can be set as envirnomental variable, placed in config.py as self.openai_key or put into aikey.txt file that has to be placed in the app folder.
+It can be set as an environmental variable, placed in config.py as self.openai_key or put into aikey.txt file that has to be placed in the app folder.

 I placed an exe version of the file on github, this version needs aikey.txt in order to work.